Adrianchin/AWS_SSA-03/README.md

   - Requires binding certificates to the Application Load Balancer, and the ALB will choose the optimal TSL certificate using Server Name Indication (SNI)
 - ex.
 The catagram vs dogogram example in Cantril

+#### License Manager
+- Used for creating and managing licensing rules and preventing overages

+#### Load Balancers
+- For TCP or UCP (or TLS) use network load balancers
+  - TCP - Normal, stable, accurate
+  - UCP - fast, inaccurate

+#### AWS Health
+- Provides ongoing visibility into your resources performance and availability of your AWS services and accounts

+#### AWS Service Health
+- Shows public events that could affect several customers in a particular region

+#### Instance Store Volumes
+- RAID 0 - Used for storing data across volumes.
+Maximizes IOPS
+- RAID 1 - Replicates data across volumes

+#### AWS KMS-Managed Keys
+- Only way to get a complete auditable of your key logs
+- AWS-KMS - KMS Key makes a object key for each object and stores them with the object
+  - Called "Envelope encryption"

+#### AWS Application Migration Service (MGN)
+- primary migration service recommended for lift-and-shift
+- AWS MGN enables allows organizations to move applications to AWS without making changes to the applications, architectures or migrated servers
+- Migration is done by installing the AWS Replication Agent on your source servers
+  - Note: DataSync is for datasets (databases) and NOT applications/Virtual Machines